kubedb/docs/docs/guides/redis/scaling/horizontal-scaling/sentinel.md

 We can see from the above output that the `RedisSentinelOpsRequest` has succeeded.

-Let's check the number of master and replicas this database has from the RedisSentinel object
+Let's check the number of replicas this database has from the RedisSentinel object

 ```bash
 $ kubectl get redissentinel -n demo sen-sample -o json | jq '.spec.replicas'